- The Data Behind Food Delivery Apps: Growth and Adoption

 Direct-to-Consumer (D2C) Model: The Brand’s Own Channel

-Revenue Streams: Direct food sales, loyalty programs.
+Revenue Streams: Direct food sales, reward programs.

 Subscription-Based Delivery Services: Curated Convenience